sc00564099/AWS_Terraform/README.md

 # Development and operations tools setup

-There are 2 options for getting the right tools onto your developer laptop:
+There are 2 options for getting the right tools on developer's laptop:
  * **quick** leverage Docker+Dojo.
 Requires only to install docker and dojo on your laptop.
  * **manual** requires to install all tools manually